U-P-G-R-A-Y-E-D-D/AndroidStudioBenchmark/README.md

 `AndroidStudioBenchmark` is initially created for my personal youtube channel https://www.youtube.com/c/serhiyradkivskyi/about to compare the performance of top laptops to choose the best system for `Android development`, because I hate to wait lot of time waiting project to be built.
-And if we are buying laptop for 1000+ USD we want to be sure that it will perform 2x, 3x times faster than our current machine at least.
+And if we are buying laptop for 1000+ USD we want to be sure that it will perform 100% faster than our current machine.
 But online shops in there most - don't give ability to make real world testing on your project to compare results.
-And most of reviewers describe laptops from designers/youtubers point of view, not that much information from real software developers.
+And most of tech reviewers describe laptops from designers/youtubers point of view, not that much information from real software developers.

 I believe the results will help developers to make the right cost/performance trade-off decision when choosing their next Mac/PC.